Motivational

 Nearly a decade of medical school in Ozaka, five years of being an assistant professor, a 1-year fellowship in Houston Texas, and in 1964, his son developed varicella (chicken pox).
 This frightful situation became the inspiration for the vaccine that changed the entire world.

-Hero’s aren’t born; they’re made.
-They are made of the experiences that come before the opportunity to make a real difference.
+Heroes aren’t born; they’re made.
+They are made of the experiences that present themselves as opportunities to make a real difference in this world.

 It is at that point where the hero arises.